encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 Both, `dir.uvf` and `symlink.uvf` files are encrypted using the [content encryption mechanism](../file%20content%20encryption/README.md) configured for the vault.

 The cleartext content of `dir.uvf` is the 32 byte dirId.
-The seed to encrypt this file's header is the directory seed.
+The seed referenced by this file's header doubles as the seed of the child directory.

 The cleartext content of `symlink.uvf` is an UTF-8 string in Normalization Form C, denoting the cleartext target of the symlink.